mysoultan/reference-architectures/aks/secure-baseline/README.md

 # During the Traefik's pod creation time, aad-pod-identity will need to create the AzureAssignedIdentity for the pod based on the AzureIdentity
 # and AzureIdentityBinding, retrieve token for Azure KeyVault.
 This process can take time to complete and it's possible
 # for the pod volume mount to fail during this time but the volume mount will eventually succeed.
-# For more informaton, please refer to https://github.com/Azure/secrets-store-csi-driver-provider-azure/blob/master/docs/pod-identity-mode.md
+# For more information, please refer to https://github.com/Azure/secrets-store-csi-driver-provider-azure/blob/master/docs/pod-identity-mode.md

 kubectl wait --namespace a0008 \
   --for=condition=ready pod \